AthKouloumvakos/PyThea/README.md

 deactivate
 ```

-Now you can run any part of the _PyThea_ (see Usage section).
+Now you can run any part of the _PyThea_ (see Run locally section).

 You may also add your _PyThea_ directory to the environment variable ```PYTHONPATH```.
-This is usefull if you need to run _PyThea_ tests or when you need to run some of the package modules out of streamlit.
+This is useful if you need to run _PyThea_ tests or when you need to run some of the package modules out of streamlit.

 In the terminal use the following and change the \<PyTheaRootDir\> with your path.